Cape Coral / Fort Myers / Lee County

 What affects the cost of rescreening in Lee County

 The biggest cost driver for pool cage rescreening is enclosure size.
 A small single-story lanai with a few wall panels is a very different job from a full two-story cage with roof panels, door sections, kick plates, and multiple access points.
 Square footage, panel count, height, and how many roof panels are involved all affect labor.
-If a quote sounds suspiciously simple without anyone asking about cage size, that is a clue the number may not survive first contact with the actual enclosure.
+If a quote discussion sounds too simple without accounting for cage size, panel count, and height, the scope may change once the enclosure is reviewed.

 Mesh type also changes the price.
 Standard 18x14 fiberglass is the common choice for many Lee County communities because it balances airflow, visibility, and cost.
 A tighter 20x20 no-see-um mesh costs more but can be worth it near canals, mangroves, and water-heavy neighborhoods where tiny biting insects make evenings miserable.
 Pet-resistant mesh costs more again because it is thicker and stronger.
 Solar screen can reduce glare and heat on west-facing enclosures, but it also changes visibility and airflow.
 Aluminum screen is more durable than fiberglass in some applications, though it is not the default for every residential cage.

 Frame condition is the part homeowners forget until it matters.
 Straight, clean aluminum can accept new screen efficiently.
 Bent sections, loose doors, corroded fasteners, failing spline channels, or storm-twisted corners need attention first.
 Single-story work is usually faster and safer than two-story work because roof access and equipment needs are different.
 Post-storm work may also involve insurance documentation, scheduling pressure, and hidden damage that is not obvious until loose mesh comes off.
 In the Cape Coral and Fort Myers market, small panel repairs may be a few hundred dollars, routine single-story rescreening often lands in the low thousands, and larger or two-story cages can climb higher.
-Those are ballpark planning numbers, not guarantees.
-A fair quote explains why the job falls where it does.
+Those are ballpark planning numbers, not final pricing.
+Clear quote guidance should explain why the job falls where it does.

 Serving all of Lee County